Maincloud is now LIVE! Get Maincloud Energy 90% off until we run out!

 Our main function will do the following:

-2. Handle user input from the command line.
+5. Enter a loop to handle user input from the command line.

 We'll see the implementation of these functions a bit later, but for now add to client/src/main.rs: